The Bistro Setting

 Exploring Luberon in The South of France ~ Often “the destination” itself guides me on my pathway for a trip, yet this time my itinerary was inspired entirely by a movie!
 I wanted to re-trace the steps and locations featured in the movie “A Good Year.”
 Join me on this fanciful adventure as we meander our way through the south of France, and see the impressive haunts and hideaways where this mesmerizing movie was filmed.

 A Good YearThe Movie- As a loyal fan for many years of travel writing author Peter Mayle (of A Year In Provence fame), I had thoroughly enjoyed his antics in the book A Good Year, which was published in 2004.
 Then in 2006, Twentieth Century Fox released the movie of the same name— starring Russell Crowe and Albert Finney.
 I was so captivated by the quaint villages and dramatic cinematography that I started researching each and every spot where the movie had been filmed.
 The various settings complemented the storyline so perfectly.
 The scouting team did a superb job in uncovering the perfect locations.
 I just had to go see all of them!
+And we did!!
+You can retrace the steps too!

 A Good Year A Good Year A Good Year